|Title:||Mental Skills Coach|

 |Alma Mater:||Saint Michael's '13|

-Nicole Adach '13, a former 1,000-point scorer for the Saint Michael's women's basketball team, joins her alma mater as the women's basketball program's mental skills coach for her first season in 2017-18.
+Nicole Adach '13, a former 1,000-point scorer for the Saint Michael's women's basketball team, returns to her alma mater as the women's basketball program's mental skills coach for her second season in 2018-19.

 Adach received her undergraduate and graduate degrees from Saint Michael's in 2013 and 2016, respectively.
 Her undergraduate was in psychology with a minor in sociology, while she further pursued her education in clinical psychology for her graduate studies.
 Throughout her studies, her academic concentration was on sports psychology focusing on athletic identity and the psychological implication and process that influences how an individual identifies as an athlete throughout their human development.
 Adach also specializes in the area of performance enhancement, utilizing cognitive and mental tools, and strategies that influence and improve athletic behavior and performance.
 Adach has worked with several teams and individuals of all levels as a sports psychology consultant and mental conditioning coach.